gkunter/coquery/README.md

 The latest release is version 0.9.

+### License ###
+Copyright (c) Gero Kunter (gero.kunter@coquery.org)

+Coquery is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/), either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+"""

 ### Features ###
 * Uses MySQL database for fast searches on big corpora, much faster than processing textfiles
 * Corpora that are already stored in a database can easily be incorporated by writing a new corpus module